What Subtle Message Does Mars Rover Curiosity’s Wheels Leave Behind?

 Answer: (JPL) Jet Propulsion Lab

-The tread of the rover’s wheels are mostly a simple but effective zig-zag pattern but a small segment of each wheel tread is devoted to a series of cutouts.
-The pattern of the cutouts ” .-.. / .–. / .— ” spells out the initials of NASA’s Jet Propulsion Laboratory via Morse Code in reverse–LPJ.
-As the rover explores Mars it prints the letters in the proper order, JPL, leaving a subtle nod to its birthplace wherever it goes.
+Most of the tread on the rover’s wheels is a simple but effective zig-zag (chevron) pattern designed to provide a long lasting tread with good purchasing power on the dry and loose Martian soil.
+The whole wheel doesn’t have the same tread, however, a small segment of each wheel tread is devoted to a series of cutouts.
+The pattern of the cutouts ” .— / .–. / .-.. ” spells out the initials of NASA’s Jet Propulsion Laboratory via Morse code—JPL.
+As the rover explores Mars, it imprints the letters in the soil, leaving a subtle nod to its birthplace wherever it goes.

 While the markings might be part vanity project, they also serve a useful function.
 When the onboard cameras examine the tread pattern left by the wheels, the different pattern introduced by the Morse code offers a sense of scale researchers can use as a reference to show distance, even if the terrain in the photograph is featureless.